miikaforma/FingridDatahubLogger/README.md

 # WIP Fingrid Datahub API Client (C#)

 POC for retrieving electricity consumptions/productions from [Fingrid Datahub](https://oma.datahub.fi) programmatically (and storing them in own database).
-The main issue with this is that the Datahub uses strong authentication vai Suomi.fi and doesn't provide API keys.
+The main issue with this is that the Datahub uses strong authentication via Suomi.fi and doesn't provide API keys.

 To circumvent this issue, we first do a manual login and store the cookies from it to a cookies.txt file.
 After that, we inject that into the main logger application which will then use those cookies and keep updating the token so it doesn't expire.